Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 ## Trivia

-- The effect of the Lv4 Main Deck Monsters is an upgraded version of the effect of the [*Mekk-Knights*](https://yugipedia.com/wiki/Mekk-Knight).
+- The effect of the Lv4 Main Deck Monsters is an upgraded version (to an extent) of the effect of the [*Mekk-Knights*](https://yugipedia.com/wiki/Mekk-Knight).
-  - While *Mekk-Knights* Special Summon themselves to a column with 2+ cards, *Tekk-Knights* Summon to an adjacent column.
+  - While *Mekk-Knights* Special Summon themselves to a column with 2+ cards, *Tekk-Knights* Summon to a column *adjacent* to another with *exactly* 2 cards.
 - *Tekk-Knight* is a pun on ‘Tech Knight’, alike to *Mekk-Knight* sounding like ‘Mech Knight’ (despite this not being the actual etymologics).
   - Similarly, *Hi-Tekk-Knight* is a pun on ‘High Tech Knight’.
 - The names of the Main Deck Monsters (and the Link-1 [Tekk-Knight Azure Iris](#Monsters)) follow the pattern `<colour> <abstract>`, where `abstract` is an emotion or phenomenon.